kaio-souza/field-filler/README.md

 * Load Extension folder

 # how to save preset
-* Open the base page
+* Open the base page and fill the form inputs
-* Fill the inputs
 * Fill the field *Preset Name* and click *Get All*
+* Click in Use to see captured fields

 # How to Add other field names on Preset
 * Fill the name of input,  value and click in **ADD**